firecmsco/firecms/website/docs/collections/collections.md

   You can use this prop to hide some properties from the table view.
-  Note that if you set this prop, other ways to hide fields, like `hidden` in the property definition, will not work.
+  Note that if you set this prop, other ways to hide fields, like `hidden` in the property definition,will be ignored.
+  `propertiesOrder` has precedence over `hidden`.

 * `formAutoSave` If set to true, the form will be auto-saved when the user changes the value of a field.
 Defaults to false.
 You can't use this prop if you are using a `customId`